RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

 ### Specify a snapshot

-Redis Enterprise saves a snapshot of the node configuration every time you turn on maintenance mode.
-If multiple snapshots exist, you can restore a specific snapshot when you turn maintenance mode off.
+When you turn off maintenance mode, you can restore the node configuration from a maintenance mode snapshot or any snapshots previously created by [`rladmin node <node_id> snapshot create`]({{<relref "/rs/references/cli-utilities/rladmin/node/snapshot#node-snapshot-create">}}).
+If you do not specify a snapshot, Redis Enterprise uses the latest maintenance mode snapshot by default.

 To get a list of available snapshots, run: